Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money

 Saving money before moving is key to a successful move.
 However, finding extra money can be difficult when you live in a high-cost area.
 That’s why you want to move in the first place!

-If you need help finding ways to save, check out our epic resources on money-saving tips.
+If you need help finding ways to save, check out our epic resources for saving money.
 There’s sure to be something in there that will help you save extra money for the big move.

 If you dream of geoarbitrage but know you won’t be able to move for many years, consider opening an investment account to fund your move.
 The rule of thumb is that you shouldn’t have money invested that you will need in the next 3-5 years, but if your move is planned for ten years in the future, it’s an ideal solution that will help your money grow.